adobe/helix-home/hackathons/10-bcn.md

 * Search & Indexing in Franklin (@fabriziofortino)
 * Asset Delivery in Franklin and Polaris (@satyam)
 * Developer experience - [_"lib-helix"_](https://github.com/adobe/helix-project-boilerplate/pull/125#pullrequestreview-1118234266) (static, dynamic, npm, auto PR, 🤷‍, ?)
+* Franklin for E-Mail - explore how we can render something for clients that cannot have javascript enabled

 ### Attendees